Neanderthal Current Affairs, GK & News

 Oldest Human burial in Africa discovered at Panga ya Saidi cave

 The scientists have found the oldest human burial in Africa.
 The site is 78,000 years old.
 The cave site was discovered near Kenyan coast.
 The site is called “Panga ya Saidi”.
-The remains of a child whose age was two to three years led to the discovery of the cave.
-The child was put to ..
+The remains of a child whose age was two ..

 Month: Current Affairs - May, 2021